INSIDE: Roam the Gnome’s Guide to the BEST London shopping areas around town.

 Pick up artisan chocolates, handmade cheese, deli meats, confectionery, olives and antipasto dishes, and freshly baked goods.

-Covent Garden shopping
+No.6: Covent Garden shopping

 A collection of beautifully restored market buildings with an open air piazza where the annual Punch and Judy festival is held.